TheLakeMan/Hyperion/BUILD_STATUS.md

 - ✅ Fixed function signature mismatches and return type issues
 - ✅ Successfully built both the main application and tests

-These changes have made significant progress toward a fully functional TinyAI implementation.
+These changes have made significant progress toward a fully functional Hyperion implementation.
 The core interpreter is now working correctly, and we can move on to implementing the model components.